davidejones/alternativa3d_tools/README.md

 ---------

 ### 1.1.3
-1. Fixed error when exporting in version 7.51
+Fixed error when exporting in version 7.51
-2. Rebuilt version 5.6.0 as it wasn't exporting anything useful
-3. added check to see if importing a3d version 1 or 2
+Rebuilt version 5.6.0 as it wasn't exporting anything useful added check to see if importing a3d version 1 or 2

 ### 1.1.2
 Added support for bytearray class

+### 1.1.1
+Updated version 8 class export with textures.
+Changed export to use material name instead of material0 material1 etc.
+Works with multiple surface materials